trendyol-data-eng-summer-intern-2019/recom-engine-web-service/README.md

-# Recommender Engine - Web Service Component
+# Recommendation Engine - Web Service Component

 ## Description
 This repository contains the web service (RESTful API) component of the recommender engine.
 The component is written using Spring Boot.